preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 - Enhancement to translation UI on low resolution screens.
 - Fixed an issue that would sometimes cause incorrect validation when publishing a document.
 - Old Teamwork navigations now correctly run on page load. (#120088)
+- Teamwork navigation admin list now correctly updates when a Teamwork is removed.
 - Updates to the default Communities template.
 - Fixed an issue where deleted app instances would still show up in the admin UI.
 - Stability improvements in the Teamwork navigation (#118680).